innovationharvesters/pay-theory-ios/README.md

 Initialize a PayTheory element for handling state.
 It accepts the following arguments.
 - apiKey: Your PayTheory merchant API Key
 - tags: optional custom tags you can include to track purchases
-- environment: tells the SDK if it should be working from a demo or production environemnt (.DEMO or .PROD).
+- environment: tells the SDK if it should be working from a demo or production environment (.DEMO or .PROD).
 Defaults to .DEMO
 - fee_mode: optionally set the fee mode.
 By default .SURCHARGE mode is used .SERVICE_FEE mode is available only when enabled by Pay Theory .SURCHARGE mode applies a fee of 2.9% + $0.30 to be deducted from original amount .SERVICE FEE mode calculates a fee based on predetermined parameters  and adds it to the original amount

 ```swift